Connected Components on Lie Groups and Applications to Multi-Orientation Image Analysis: Experiments

-Moreover, we also calculate the affinity matrices.
-As already mentioned, the algorithm used to compute them uses the \deltaConnected\ components as input.
+Moreover, we also calculate the affinity matrices (flowchart in Fig.~\ref{fig:flowchartExperimentsAM}).
+The algorithm used to compute them, uses the \deltaConnected\ components as input.
 Therefore, one first follows the steps for computing the \deltaConnected\ components described in the previous paragraph.
 The projection step to visualize the results can be skipped as the identification of the affinity matrices also happens in $\SE{2}$.
-Then, we perform the affinity matrices algorithm as given in \ref{alg:affinityMatrices} to identify all affinity matrices.
+Instead, we perform the affinity matrices algorithm as given in \ref{alg:affinityMatrices} to identify all affinity matrices.
 Here, we use the orientation score data $W_\phi f$ as the data term $D=|W_\phi f|/\sup |W_\phi f|$.
 To visualize the results of the output of the affinity matrices algorithm, we determine a threshold value of $T$ and group the \deltaConnected\ components having an affinity higher than this threshold value $T$, i.e.

 with $\mathbb{I}_i$ the set containing the vertices that belong to the same connected component of the adjacency graph \mbox{$A>T$}.
 Consequently, multiple \deltaConnected\ components will be grouped in the new visualization